adamlitman/nbadraft_project/README.md

 I tested 4 different categorical models and used a scaler to improve the 2 most accurate ones.
 I used a simple accuracy score to determine the success of a model.

-- K-nearest neighbors: accuracy =
+- K-nearest neighbors: accuracy = 0.67
-- Naive Bayes: accuracy =
+- Naive Bayes: accuracy = 0.55
-- Logistic Regression: accuracy =
+- Logistic Regression: accuracy = 0.86
-- Decision Tree: accuracy =
+- Decision Tree: accuracy = 0.85

+The Logistic Regression and Decision Tree models clearly performed best, with Logistic Regression getting the slight edge.